DominikaDu/QSmooth/README.md

 Please find the list of all required Python packages in the "requirements.txt" file.
 In addition, a working Latex installation is required for the plotting.

 This code has been developed using Python 2.7.
+It has also been tested on Python 3.7.

 ## Description: